 To find horizontal asymptotes, we are interested in the behavior of the function as the input grows large, so we consider long run behavior of the numerator and denominator separately.
 Recall that a polynomial's long run behavior will mirror that of the leading term.
-Likewise, a rational function's long run behavior will mirror that of the ratio of the leading terms of the numerator and denominator functions.
+Likewise, a rational function's long run behavior will mirror that of the numerator and denominator functions.